-- n(A U B) represents the number of elements present in either one of the sets A or B.
+Formula 1: Union formula in set theory indicates the number of elements present in either one of the sets A or B. It is represented as,

-- n(A ⋂ B) represents the number of elements present essentially in both the sets A & B.
+Formula 2: Intersection formula in set theory indicates the number of elements present essentially in both sets A & B. It is represented as,

 Solved Examples Using Sets Formula

-In a class of 70 students, 45 students like to play Soccer.
+Example 1: In a class of 70 students, 45 students like to play Soccer.
 52 students like to play Baseball.
 All the students like to play at least one of the two games.
-How many students like to play Soccer or Baseball ?
+Using sets formula find how many students like to play Soccer or Baseball ?
 How many students like to play only Soccer?

 The given information can be shown by Venn diagrams as follows.